Interstate 70 in Missouri: History

+MoDOT plans to replace the Rocheport Bridge, which crosses the Missouri River near Rocheport, with two bridges.
+Originally, one bridge carries four lanes of I-70.
+Construction of one new span began in 2021 and was completed in July 2023 and the span was imploded 2 months later.
+A new span was completed in December 2024.

-I-70 across central Missouri is one of the oldest stretches of Interstate Highway in the system, as some sections date back as far as the late 1950s.
-As a result, the exits often have short, substandard acceleration and deceleration ramps and the median is relatively narrow.
-Certain spots of both directions of traffic are separated by no more than a Jersey barrier.
-Also, a number of overpasses have low clearance, especially railway overpasses.
-Long-term plans have been identified to expand the highway to between six and eight lanes across the middle of the state.
+I-70 across central Missouri is one of the oldest stretches of Interstate Highway; some sections date to the late 1950s.
+Some exits have short, substandard acceleration and deceleration ramps and the median is relatively narrow.
+In certain spots, eastward and westward traffic is separated by no more than a Jersey barrier.
+Somw overpasses have low clearance, especially railway overpasses.
+Long-term plans call to expand the highway to between six and eight lanes across the middle of the state.
 Tolling the Interstate has become a possible alternative, although the public does not support this idea.

+In May 2023, about $2.8 billion was allocated to widen the interstate to at least three lanes in each direction.
+In July 2023, Governor Mike Parson approved the proposal.
+Dubbed the MODOT’s "Improve I-70" program, the project will be executed in six segments and begin construction work in spring 2024; the work is expected to last about seven years.

-A March 2010 study of I-70 from the Kansas state line to the I-470 interchange identified several possible improvements, including expanding the freeway from four to eight lanes, adding high-occupancy vehicle or toll lanes, reconstructing the Truman Road interchange, and improving the curves at Jackson Avenue and Truman Road.
-Some novel ideas included a new alignment of I-70 as a tunnel from the southeast corner of the downtown loop to 22nd/23rd streets, covering the southern portion of the downtown loop (I-670), or making the downtown loop into a unidirectional freeway around downtown, essentially becoming a large roundabout.
-In 2023, Governor Mike Parson announced a proposal to widen I-70 to six lanes (three lanes each way) across the state.
+A March 2010 study of I-70 from the Kansas state line to the I-470 interchange identified possible improvements, including expanding the freeway from four to eight lanes, adding high-occupancy vehicle or toll lanes, reconstructing the Truman Road interchange, and improving the curves at Jackson Avenue and Truman Road.
+Some ideas included a new alignment of I-70 as a tunnel from the southeast corner of the downtown loop to 22nd/23rd streets, covering the southern portion of the downtown loop (I-670), or making the downtown loop into a unidirectional freeway around downtown, essentially becoming a large roundabout.